Cas-07/EdSquared_documentation/support.md

 A: Submit your suggestions by contacting us at [contact.edsquared@gmail.com](mailto:contact.edsquared@gmail.com).

 **Q: How do I report content that violates the Terms of Service?**
-A: Send an email to [sighted_seminal_07@icloud.com](mailto:contact.edsquared@gmail.com) with detailed information, including the content in question, the date the content was made, the admin code used to onboard students (if a student is reporting an admin), and the student's full name (if an admin is reporting a student).
+A: Send an email to [contact.edsquared@gmail.com](mailto:contact.edsquared@gmail.com) with detailed information, including the content in question, the date the content was made, the admin code used to onboard students (if a student is reporting an admin), and the student's full name (if an admin is reporting a student).
 We will review your report and address your concerns as promptly as possible.

 ---

 Thank you for using EdSquared.
 We are here to help you succeed in your educational journey.

-EdSquared Support Team
+EdSquared